• Christmas Recipes

 • Squeeze in the juice from the lemon and combine.
 Add the crushed red pepper.
 Once the lemon is simmering about 15-30 seconds, pour in the wine.
 Bring the wine to a simmer for 5 minutes.
 Add in some slices of lemon and the capers.

 • Reduce the heat and slowly add the heavy cream while stirring.
 Add in the butter once the mixture is heated through and combine.
 Stir in the parsley, basil, and black pepper.
-Let the mixture come to a low bubbling simmer.
+Let the mixture come to a low bubbling simmer for 5-10 minutes or until thickened.

 • The sauce is complete and you can add whatever you want into the sauce now whether it be chicken, shrimp, cauliflower, or another fish or vegetable.